Table of Contents

 Prebiotic-rich foods high in fiber may not be every pup's favorite snack.
 Not only do many dogs find these foods unappetizing, but they are also hard to come by in the average grocery store.
 The amount needed to satisfy the daily requirements is usually too high for those who are lucky enough to easily find it and their dogs enjoy eating it.

 This sadly means your dog must eat mountains and beet pulp to get the health benefits of prebiotics.

 One all-natural plant-based prebiotic supplement can make your life easier.

-VetriScience is a popular dog probiotic supplement that contains prebiotics as well, and is well-reviewed by other pet owners.
-It has both Fructo-Oligosaccharides (prebiotic) and inulin (soluble dietary fibre), and is a low-calorie, easy way to add the suitable amount to your dog's diet.
+VetriScience is a popular dog probiotic supplement that contains prebiotics and is well-reviewed by other pet owners.
+It has Fructo-Oligosaccharides (prebiotic) and inulin (soluble dietary fiber).
+It is a low-calorie, easy way to add a suitable amount to your dog's diet.

 Fructo-oligosaccharides work because your pet's body can't digest them.